gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy just nodded.
 At that moment
-she would have traded all the soil in Antarctica for a cup of tea.
+she would have traded all the soil in Antarctica for a hot shower and some toilet paper.

 Danger came without warning.
 One moment she was plodding up yet another gravelly slope.